WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 However, when I 'Stop' the Citrix Desktop Service the Application event log gives up a few more details:

 <span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Event ID 1003 - Citrix Desktop Service</span>
-<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">The Citrix Desktop Service failed to initialize communication services required for interaction between this machine and delivery controllers.Â </span>
+<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">The Citrix Desktop Service failed to initialize communication services required for interaction between this machine and delivery controllers. </span>

 <span style="font-family: Courier New, Courier, monospace; font-size: x-small;">If the problem persists please perform a 'repair' install action or reinstall the Citrix Virtual Desktop Agent.
-Refer to Citrix Knowledge Base article <a href="http://support.citrix.com/article/CTX119736">CTX119736 Â </a>for Â further information.Â </span>
+Refer to Citrix Knowledge Base article <a href="http://support.citrix.com/article/CTX119736">CTX119736  </a>for  further information. </span>

-<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Error details:Â </span>
+<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Error details: </span>
 <span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Failed to start WCF services.
 Exception 'Object reference not set to an instance of an object.' of type 'System.NullReferenceException'</span>

 Unfortunately, this CTX article gives little to no details on event 1003 and is more of a shotgun attempt at solving issues as opposed to a nice, precise, surgical solution.